AWiderDotNET/home/README.md

         4.2.5(4.2.5 Points on Business value of OSS funding) 4.2.6(4.2.6 tooling to surface which OSS is asking for funding) 4.3[4.3 Make Space to Contribute to OSS]
+      4.4[Let OSS highlight you as a user]
+      4.5[Seize OSS Consulting opportunities]
 ```

 ## 5. Would-Be Contributors